aukilabs/libp2p-experiment/example/mdns/README.md

 - Faster Initialization: While DHT can take up to a minute to initialize, mDNS - provides almost instant discovery.
 - Ideal for Latency-Sensitive Applications: Connecting to local nodes is significantly faster than connecting to remote nodes, making mDNS a great choice for latency-sensitive use cases.

+### Latency Comparison:
+- Local node UDP ping (RTT) is less than 1ms.
+- UDP pinging remote private node via relay (from the holepunching example) has an RTT of around 300ms.
+- UDP direct connection to a remote private node (from the holepunching example) has an RTT of around 200ms.

 ### Use Case Example:
-Imagine we have deployed a few Salvia nodes, CBD nodes, and a Cactus backend on the same network.
-When THC joins that network, it can quickly set up direct connections with the currently available Salvia and CBD nodes.
-This allows THC to begin streaming frames to those nodes with minimal delay and less effort in infrastructure—there’s no need to hard-code Salvia and CBD URLs or worry about nodes going down or coming back up, as THC will dynamically connect to whichever nodes are available.
+Imagine we have deployed a few motion servers, vision servers, and a Cactus backend on the same network.
+When THC joins that network, it can quickly set up direct connections with the currently available motion and vision servers.
+This allows THC to begin streaming frames to those nodes with minimal delay and less effort in infrastructure—there’s no need to hard-code motion server and vision server URLs or worry about nodes going down or coming back up, as THC will dynamically connect to whichever nodes are available.

-### Latency Comparison:
-- Local node ping (RTT) is less than 1ms.
-- Remote private node via relay (from the holepunching example) has an RTT of around 300ms.
-- Direct connection to a remote private node (from the holepunching example) has an RTT of around 200ms.

 ## Setup
 ```